Margo Jones Margo Jones

 What’s in your pumping bag?

-I saw this super cute bag and it almost made me want to pump at work again (side note—I have a tote bag collection, slash problem).
+I saw this super cute bag on Amazon and it almost made me want to pump at work again (side note—I have a tote bag collection, slash problem).

-The pandemic has completely thrown the standard back to work after 12 weeks thing out the window.
-There are so many different situations right now-working from home and nursing full time, working from home and pumping, or working away from home like "normal".
+Ever since the pandemic, the standard back to work after 12 weeks has changed into many different variations.
+There are so many different situations including working from home and nursing full time, working from home and pumping, or working away from home like "normal".

 For those of you working outside the home, let's talk about what's in your bag.
 Of course you'll need your pump and all of your parts (don't forget those duckbills or valves!!!)
 Then you'll have to decide what you are going to do with your collected milk.
 Are you going to transfer it into other bottles or containers-perhaps directly into freezer bags?
 If you are pumping directly into whatever you are going to store it in, you'll probably need more sets of those unless you only pump once in the day, like if you work less than a full day shift.